BIO

 Intrigued by personal documentaries from a young age, Delaney began studying filmmaking and made her first short film during her internal medicine residency at UC San Francisco.
 She went on to found MyDoc Productions and has made several award-winning short and feature-length documentaries.
 Her films focus on solutions to often-ignored health issues, particularly mental health.

-Delaney Ruston is a filmmaker, Stanford trained physician and international speaker who makes documentaries to foster social change.
-She is the creator of the award-winning films, Screenagers, about solutions for healthy screen time, Screenagers NEXT CHAPTER, about improving the emotional wellbeing of today’s youth, and her newest film, Screenagers Under the Influence, which addresses vaping, drugs, and alcohol in the digital age.
+Delaney Ruston is a filmmaker, Stanford-trained physician, and international speaker who makes documentaries to foster social change.
+She is the creator of the award-winning films, Screenagers, which explores solutions for healthy screen time, Screenagers NEXT CHAPTER, which addresses teen mental health, and Screenagers Under the Influence, covering vaping, drugs, and alcohol in the digital age.
+Her latest film, Screenagers: Elementary School Age Edition, tackles the challenges faced by elementary-aged children, parents, and educators.
 To date, over 14 million youth and adults have gathered for community screenings of these films in 104 countries.
 Dr. Ruston is a known expert on the topic of screen time and young people and is frequently in the press, such as Good Morning America, NPR, New York Times, The Wall Street Journal, and many others.

 Delaney is an internationally recognized speaker on the effect of screen time on youth development and health issues.
 She has been invited to speak at The World Health Organization, Harvard, Google, TEDx, Facebook, The Aspen Institute, The United Nations and numerous other teaching institutions, businesses, and international organizations.